 When he phoned me back on my mobile, I took a moment to collect myself and launched the app again.
 This time I followed the steps to a T.

 I informed my source that I would be recording the call and that he might be put on hold for a few seconds.
 After the app connected to the third-party number, the “Merge Calls” button became enabled.
 I pressed it, we re-connected, and were happily on our way to a great (and recorded) interview.
 Note that you can also start recording first and then place your phone call.

 Lesson learned: I had forgotten step #3.5 – wait patiently until you can merge the calls.
 TapeACall does say in their FAQ that this can take up to 30 seconds with some carriers and advises calling a friend the first time you use it.
 I obviously did not heed their advice.

 After the call, I renamed the file and transferred it to Dropbox.
 You can also send it to Evernote, Google Drive, email it to yourself, or send it to a host of other social media.
 The quality of the recording was great.

 I rarely transcribe my interviews.
 But there are times, especially for longer pieces, where it’s useful to get the full conversation on paper, where you can see it all.

-For this purpose, the Transcribe app works well, but it’s bare bones.
+When I do, I tend to use oTranscribe.
 You upload your file (mp3, mp4, m4a, amr, wma or wav), press play, and start typing.